gtagency/mlatgt.blog/_posts/2018-1-1-post-title.md

 print_hi('Tom')
 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

+4 spaces indentation also create a code snippet:

+    some code

 ## Links
 This is a [link](google.com).
 You can also define [links][google] after the